datagrok-ai/public/help/discover/semantic-types.md

   used for automatic suggestions of applicable functions.
 * **Predictive models.** Just like functions, semantic type annotations are used to determine whether or not a model is applicable to the dataset.

+Semantic type is stored in the [column tags](tags.md#semantic-type).
+It could be either detected automatically by column semantic type detectors, or set manually.

 ## Manually setting semantic types

-Open column properties, edit 'Semantics' field.
+Open column properties (click on a column and press F2, or right-click and select Properties), see 'Semantics' field.

 ## Automatic semantic type detection